-The Behavioral Sciences/Human Services Department has adopted the following goals and outcomes for students majoring in Alcohol & Drug Counseling, which are intended to result from participation in its academic program.
+The School of Social & Behavioral Sciences has adopted the following goals and outcomes for students majoring in Alcohol & Drug Counseling, which are intended to result from participation in its academic program.
 These goals and outcomes represent the knowledge, skills and values consistent with the science and application of this field in Christian higher education.
 The program is designed to prepare students to work in both Christian and secular contexts, and to meet the educational and field requirements established by the Minnesota Board of Behavioral Health and Therapy for Licensure as an Alcohol & Drug Counselor (LADC).